kyma-project/test-infra/prow-configurations/prow-secrets-management.md

 ## Overview

 Some jobs require using sensitive data.
 You need to encrypt data using KMS and store them in GCS.
 This document shows the commands necessary to create a service account and store its encrypted key in GCS bucket.
-The following instructions assume that you are logged in to the Google Cloud project with administrative rights.
+This document assumes that you are logged in to the Google Cloud project with administrative rights.

-## Prerequisities
+## Prerequisites

  - [gcloud](https://cloud.google.com/sdk/gcloud/)
  - basic knowledge about [GCP key rings and keys](https://cloud.google.com/kms/docs/creating-keys).

-For your convenience, export the following data:
+For your convenience, export these data:
  - PROJECT_NAME - Google Cloud Project
  - BUCKET_NAME - GCS bucket in the $PROJECT_NAME where Prow secrets are stored
  - KEYRING_NAME - KMS key ring